Code-Barn/iyou_idp/IDP_DEVELOPER_GUIDE.md

   the holder DID, the challenge prefix, and a timestamp — admins can detect and investigate abuse.
-- WebSocket connection targets `IDP_HOME_WS_URL` (defaults to `ws://iyou-home.user.svc.cluster.local:9001`); in local dev this resolves to the browser's own loopback, but in-cluster it routes to the desktop companion service via cluster DNS — no remote attack surface exposed.
+- WebSocket connection targets `IDP_HOME_WS_URL` (defaults to `wss://localhost:9001/`); override with `ws://localhost:9001` for local dev.
+  In-cluster the companion service URL is set via environment variable.
+  No remote attack surface is exposed.
 - OIDC authorization codes are generated by the provider's standard `create_code()` utility
 - `@csrf_exempt` on `verify_signature` and `mobile_verify_signature` is safe
   because both endpoints have no session side-effects (auth is purely cryptographic)